sjml/drax/src/assets/pages/about.md

 Drax is still [being developed](https://github.com/sjml/drax).
 (Or maybe not; it could have died off by the time you read this.)
 The point is, there are features incoming.

 Things to expect:
-* Ability to create new documents and repositories.
 * Exploring the history and restoring old versions of files.
 * Better keyboard shortcuts.
 * An annotation system for collaboration.